aardappel/lobster/lobster/docs/source/shooter_tutorial.md

 To be able to shoot, first we have to worry about giving our player an orientation.
-We compute that in the vector `tomouse` which we get by substracting the player position from the mouse position (what we want to shoot towards).
+We compute that in the vector `tomouse` which we get by subtracting the player position from the mouse position (what we want to shoot towards).
 Something funny is going on here though, as the name `gl_localmousepos` may indicate: normally mouse positions are in pixels, but those we can't compare against the player position, which is in world